victorcastro/docs/docs/conversation/conversation-capability.md

 ---
 title: Capability
 excerpt: >-
-  Requesting a Capability Lookup for a contact
+  Requesting a Capability Query for a contact
 hidden: false
 ---

 ## Introduction to Capability <span class="betabadge">Beta</span>

-A Capability Lookup means checking available options to reach the [**contact**](doc:conversation#contact) on the channels where it has a channel identity.
+A Capability Query means checking available options to reach the [**contact**](doc:conversation#contact) on the channels where it has a channel identity.

-Capability Lookups can only be executed for contacts that already exist in a project/app.
+Capability Queries can only be executed for contacts that already exist in a project/app.
 For executing the request it is required to provide either the contactId or the channel recipient identities of the contact.

-The request is executed asynchronously, therefore it immediately responds we the registered lookup request.
-The result of the Capability Lookup is sent to the registered webhook for the CAPABILITY trigger.
+The request is executed asynchronously, therefore it immediately responds we the registered query request.
+The result of the Capability Query is sent to the registered webhook for the CAPABILITY trigger.
 To set up webhooks with the proper trigger read about [**webhooks**](doc:conversation#webhook).

 ### Capability Request

-Below is an example for executing a Capability Lookup request using the contactId.
+Below is an example for executing a Capability Query request using the contactId.

 Conversation API POST `capability:query`